 Biomimicry Youth Challenge

-When students see how much the natural world can teach us about designing for a healthier, more sustainable planet, their awe and respect for the natural world increases.
-We hope the lessons students learn from thinking this way will last a lifetime.
+The Biomimicry Youth Challenge provides a fun framework for students and their teachers and parents/guardians to learn about biomimicry and how nature can help people to create more sustainable designs.
+When students see how much the natural world can teach us about designing for a healthier, more sustainable planet, their awe and respect for the natural world increases in ways that will last a lifetime.

 How to Participate